Full access to all public areas

 See Getting to PRONI and Opening Hours for general information about travelling to PRONI.

 There are two disabled parking bays outside the PRONI building.
-If you are using a sat nav to find your way here, use the postcode BT3 9HQ (Titanic Boulevard).
+If you're using a sat nav to travel to PRONI, use the postcode BT3 9HQ (Titanic Boulevard).
 The bays are available on a first-come, first-served basis.
 Make sure your blue badge is displayed in your vehicle.

 Other parking bays are available outside the PRONI building, but these are not free to blue badge holders.
 Make sure that you pay and display if parking in these bays.